gamemanual0/gm0/source/docs/appendix/glossary.rst

       .. image:: images/glossary/tilerunner.png
          :alt: A tilerunner drivetrain

-   Torsional Rigidity
-      Torsional rigidity refers to how difficult it is to twist an object due to an applied torque.
-This mainly refers to :term:`extrusion <Extrusion>`, as it is easier to twist extrusion than :term:`channel <Channel>` or an angle piece, for example.

-      Torsional rigidity has consequences particularly in building drivetrains, as the drivetrain is the last mechanism on your robot that should flex or bend when weight or force is applied to it.

    Traction wheel
       A traction or grip wheel is a wheel designed for maximum grip.
 It has an outer ring made of rubber, and its wide track ensures a larger contact patch with the ground.
 Traction wheels are commonly found in tank drivetrains.
 They are sold in different sizes and thicknesses by different manufacturers.